jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinutesForMeetingForWorshipForBusiness.md

 Closed with a moment of silence at 12:50pm.

-Respectively submited in the light
+Respectively submitted in the light

 [Jeremy Nelson][JeremyNelson]